MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 > [!NOTE]
 >
 > The JSON file for Windows Autopilot for existing devices only supports user-driven Azure AD and user-driven hybrid Azure AD Autopilot profiles.
 Self-deploying and pre-provisioning Autopilot profiles aren't supported with JSON files due to these scenarios requiring TPM attestation.
-TPM attestation only works where there's an existing Autopilot device since the TPM attestation information is stored in the Autopilot device object.
 >
 > However, during the Windows Autopilot for existing devices deployment, if the following conditions are true:
 >